-Join Greg Sowell for an in-depth discussion in this video Leased lines, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Leased lines, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Integrated Services for Digital Network,…ISDN, was defined in 1988…as a set of comm standards that cover…parallel digital transmission of data,…voice, and video over the Public Switch Telephone Network.…This means services delivered over standard phone lines.…ISDN being designed for digital transmission…supports channels of 64kb per second.…This magic number was arrived at…due to the sampling rate of analog lines,…which is 8,000 samples per second…and 8b per sample.…

 The 64K channels are referred to…as bearer, or B channels.…16K channels are also occasionally used for signaling…and are called data, or D channels.…ISDN is really just various combinations of these channels.…It can utilize channels for voice and data…on a single connection.…The two main access interfaces are…Basic Rate Interface and Primary Rate Interface.…The BRI interface was designed for home use.…